 Single-participant grants.
 The baseline award for successful projects is an individual stipend of up to $900 USD.

 Intra-institutional grants.
 Projects that include at least one project lead and one or more collaborators from the same institution are eligible for up to $1500.
 The distribution and responsibilities of all participants must be specified in the application.
-For example, a professor and a doctoral Teaching Assistant might collaborate on a project to revise a course they are teaching, and agree in advance that the professor will receive a stipend of $500 and the teaching assistant $1000.
+For example, a professor and a doctoral Teaching Assistant might collaborate on a project to revise a course they are teaching and agree in advance that the professor will receive a stipend of $500 and the teaching assistant $1000.

 Inter-institutional grants.
 Projects including project leads at multiple OSUN institutions.
 2000 USD.
 These may include one or more individuals at a given institution.